Large-Scale AI and Foundation Models for Neuroscience: A Comprehensive Review: Conclusion

 \section{Conclusion}

 The development of large-scale AI models in neuroscience is gradually expanding our ability to characterize brain function and support clinical decision-making.
 This survey has reviewed the diverse range of such models, from neural signal processing architectures used for decoding neural activity to clinical decision support systems that incorporate multimodal biomedical information.
-These developments indicate that large-scale AI models are beginning to be used not only as analytical tools but also as practical components within research workflows and early-stage translational settings.
+More fundamentally, this evolution reflects a shift from task-specific architectures toward generalist, representation-centered systems that can be adapted across modalities, datasets, and clinical contexts.
+These developments indicate that large-scale AI models are increasingly used not only as analytical tools but also as practical components in research workflows and early-stage translational settings.
 The progress summarized here reflects a gradual shift from isolated proof-of-concept demonstrations toward more systematic applications with measurable relevance to both foundational and applied neuroscience.

-At the same time, several challenges remain unresolved, including robustness across heterogeneous populations, interpretability in realistic clinical contexts, and the ethical and regulatory considerations associated with responsible deployment.
-Progress in these areas will require sustained collaboration across neuroscience, computer science, clinical medicine, and regulatory policy.
-While large-scale AI models hold meaningful potential to support both research and clinical practice, their long-term impact will depend on steady improvements in technical reliability, dataset governance, and translational oversight.
-Ongoing work in these directions provides a foundation for further progress without presupposing that current advances will directly translate into widespread clinical integration.
+At the same time, fundamental challenges remain unresolved.
+Technical barriers include limited robustness to distribution shifts across heterogeneous clinical populations and recording conditions, difficulties in aligning multimodal data with heterogeneous temporal resolutions and preprocessing pipelines, and persistent gaps between neural patterns learned by models and the underlying cognitive or pathological mechanisms they aim to capture.
+Translational deployment faces additional obstacles: prospective clinical validation through pre-registered trials remains largely absent, and retrospective benchmark performance has not been shown to predict real-world outcomes.
+Ethical considerations, including patient privacy, algorithmic bias, and the appropriate use of AI-generated recommendations, require interdisciplinary frameworks that balance innovation with safety.
+Progress will require sustained collaboration across neuroscience, computer science, clinical medicine, and regulatory policy.
+While large-scale AI models hold meaningful potential to support both research and clinical practice, their long-term impact will depend on rigorous prospective validation, transparent dataset governance, and careful translational oversight that recognizes the gap between controlled experimental success and safe, effective clinical deployment.